-Karen Robinson of Shefford Osteopathic Clinic monitors her activity levels.
+Karen Robinson, formerly of Shefford Osteopathic Clinic, monitors her activity levels.
 She says:

 “Many of my patients are now wearing fitness tracking devices, so I thought I would get one to see how I was doing.
 Due to my work I can’t wear a watch, so I looked at Which? to see what was recommended and bought a fitbit one.
 I synched it to my computer and started looking at the statistics.

 The first thing I noticed was that 10,000 steps was already programmed as a goal to reach each day.
 The shocking thing is that I have now had my device for just over two weeks and I have yet to reach 10,000 steps!
 The closest I have come is 9,603 with my lowest day 3,178.

 The second thing I have noticed is that it accurately shows when I am not moving.
 So the day I only did 3,178 steps I was on a course all day with a 45 minute drive each way.
 It clearly showed the times I was sitting in the car and then during the lectures.

 I asked myself how I could increase my steps to 10,000, bearing in mind that I am pretty active and the stats do show that I am moving most of the time.
 Also why 10,000?”